panditpooja/documentary_opinion_surveillance_capitalism/README.md

-# My Opinion on *The Age of Surveillance Capitalism* Documentary
+# My Opinion on *Surveillance Capitalism* Documentary

 This repository contains my reflective opinion on the documentary *“The Age of Surveillance Capitalism”*, featuring Harvard professor Shoshana Zuboff.
 The documentary delivers a profound critique of surveillance capitalism, revealing how personal data is covertly harvested and monetized by tech giants.